-- D. An employee in a regular part-time position shall be treated identically to an employee in a regular full-time position except that merit increases shall be granted in the same proportion as hours of work relate to the hours of work of a regular full-time position. - E. Advancement within a salary range is not automatic for merely completing a specific period of service but rather based on merit as documented on a performance evaluation form prescribed by the Director of Human Resources or the Director's designee.
+- C. An employee in a regular part-time position shall be treated identically to an employee in a regular full-time position; except that merit increases shall be granted in the same proportion as hours of work relate to the hours of work of a regular full-time position. - D. Advancement within a salary range is not automatic for merely completing a specific period of service but rather based on merit as documented on a performance evaluation form prescribed by the Director of Human Resources or their designee.
 The merit increase shall consist of one step on the salary schedule for the class.

-A performance evaluation must be submitted within six (6) pay periods following the employee's performance evaluation eligibility date.
-If the supervisor fails to render a performance evaluation within the specific timeframe, then the employee shall receive, if available, a salary step increase retroactive to the employee's performance evaluation eligibility date.
+A performance evaluation must be submitted within six (6) pay periods of the employee's performance evaluation due date.
+If the supervisor fails to render a performance evaluation within the specified timeframe, then the employee shall receive, if available, a salary step increase.

-- F. An overall rating of either unacceptable or improvement needed requires a performance re-evaluation no later than seven (7) pay periods following the scheduled merit increase eligibility date.
-If the employee shows no improvement, the appointing authority must recommend action to be taken. - G. Merit Increase Deferral: If, in the department head's (or designee's) judgment, the employee's performance does not merit a salary increase on the merit increase eligibility date, and a deferment of a decision accompanied by an effort at improved performance might be productive, the department head shall complete the structured merit rating and defer a decision regarding the merit increase.
-A merit increase decision may be deferred for any number of pay periods, not to exceed 13 pay periods.
+- E. An overall rating of either unacceptable or improvement needed requires a performance re-evaluation no later than seven (7) pay periods following the scheduled merit increase eligibility date.
+If the employee shows no improvement, the appointing authority must recommend action to be taken. - F. Merit Increase Deferral: If, in the department head's (or designee's) judgment, the employee's performance does not merit a salary increase on the merit increase eligibility date, and a deferment of a decision accompanied by an intensive effort at improved performance might be productive, the department head shall complete the structured merit rating and defer a decision regarding the merit increase.
+A merit increase decision may be deferred for any number of pay periods, not to exceed thirteen (13) pay periods.
 A merit increase may be deferred only once for any given step on the range for the class.
-A department head may re-open the matter by submitting another merit rating and recommendation.
-At the end of the deferral period, the employee must be re-evaluated and a decision must be made to grant or deny the merit increase.
+A department head may reopen the matter by submitting another merit rating and recommendation.
+At the end of the deferral period, the employee must be re-evaluated and a decision made to grant or deny the merit increase.
 An employee's merit increase eligibility date shall not be changed by any deferment.

-- H. Merit Increase Denial: If in the department head's (or designee's) judgment, the employee's performance is unacceptable or improvement is needed and the employee's performance does not merit a salary increase on the merit increase eligibility date, or after a period of deferment, the merit increase shall be denied until the next evaluation cycle twenty-six (26) pay periods from the most recent evaluation due date. - I. If an employee's merit increase eligibility date is overlooked through an error and, upon discovery of the error, the employee is recommended for merit increase, the employee shall be compensated for the additional salary the employee would have received dating from the original merit increase eligibility date.
+- G. Merit Increase Denial: If, in the department head's (or designee's) judgment, the employee's performance is unacceptable or improvement is needed and the employee's performance does not merit a salary increase on the merit increase eligibility date, or after a period of deferment, the merit increase shall be denied until the next evaluation cycle (twenty-six (26) pay periods from the most recent evaluation due date.) - H. If an employee's merit increase eligibility date is overlooked through an error and, upon discovery of the error, the employee is recommended for merit increase, the employee shall be compensated for the additional salary he or she would have received dating from the original merit increase eligibility date.